msuhanov/regf/Windows registry file format specification.md

 Key security (sk)|Security descriptor
 Big data (db)|List of data segments

-Also, *Cell data* may contain a raw data (e.g. *Key value* data) and any lists defined below.
+Also, *Cell data* may contain raw data (e.g. *Key value* data) and any lists defined below.
 A padding may be present at the end of a cell.

 When a record contains an offset field pointing to another record, the offset points to a cell containing the latter record.
 As already mentioned above, an offset relative from the start of the hive bins data doesn't point anywhere when it is equal to -1.